Grand Saline, Texas: History

-Grand Saline's first settlers were the ancient Caddo Indians and Cherokee Indians tribes who discovered and made use of a large salt prairie south of the town.
-The Native Americans used evaporated salt from the brine stream that flows over the flats as a commodity they traded for other needed goods.
-By the mid-nineteenth century, the tribes had been forced out of the area by Mirabeau B. Lamar, second president of the Republic of Texas and by general anti-Indian sentiment and moved southeast.
+Grand Saline's first settlers were the ancient Caddo and Cherokee Indian tribes, who discovered and made use of a large salt prairie south of the town.
+The Native Americans used evaporated salt, from the brine stream that flows over the flats, as a commodity they traded for other needed goods.
+In the mid-nineteenth century, the tribes moved southeast, having been forced out of the area by Mirabeau B. Lamar, second president of the Republic of Texas, and by general anti-Indian sentiment.
 Only a few years after the Indians left the salt prairie behind, a new group of settlers arrived.
-A settler named John Jordan and other settlers brought their families and set up a primitive salt works.
-The community named Jordan's Saline quickly became the center of Van Zandt County and was, for a while the county seat.
+A settler named John Jordan and other newcomers brought their families and set up a primitive salt works.
+The community named Jordan's Saline quickly became the center of Van Zandt County and was, for a while, the county seat.

 The salt produced here was used in the process of tanning leather and preserving food stuffs.
 Following the American Civil War the Texas and Pacific Railroad was extended from Marshall to Dallas.
-A parcel of land was donated to the railroad and a depot was built and the stop was named Grand Saline.
+A parcel of land was donated to the railroad; a depot was built and the stop was named Grand Saline.
 The City of Grand Saline was incorporated in 1895 and the community of Jordan's Saline faded into history as its residents moved north to the bustling new city.

-There were formerly numerous salt companies in Grand Saline, including the Richardson Salt works, which had drilled the first salt well; the Lone Star Salt Company, Kleer Salt Works, the first steam powered salt plant; and the Grand Saline Salt Company which later became the Morton Salt Company.
-During the late 1920s, the discovery of the nearby Van, Texas oil field brought companies that provided needed supplies.
+There were formerly numerous salt companies in Grand Saline, including the Richardson Salt works, which had drilled the first salt well; the Lone Star Salt Company; Kleer Salt Works, the first steam-powered salt plant; and the Grand Saline Salt Company, which later became part of the Morton Salt Company.
+During the late 1920s, the discovery of the nearby Van oil field brought companies that provided needed supplies.
 In the 1930s Grand Saline had twelve petroleum supply companies and five lumber companies.
 In the Depression years, local sewing rooms made garments for the poor.
-During World War II, a worker's strike at Morton Salt led the town to form the Grand Saline Industrial Foundation to attract new business to town.
+During World War II, a workers' strike at Morton Salt led the town to form the Grand Saline Industrial Foundation to attract new business to town.
 Their efforts produced clothing manufacturers, sulfur processing and meat packing companies.
-Grand Saline was also known for its Lone Star Hotel which was, for a brief time, the home of Hollywood starlet Louise Fazenda, the wife of Warner Brothers executive Hal Wallis.
-Agriculture, farming, and ranching have long been a major part of the economic life in Grand Saline.
+Grand Saline was also known for its Lone Star Hotel, which was, for a brief time, the home of Hollywood starlet Louise Fazenda, the wife of Warner Brothers executive Hal Wallis.
+Agriculture, farming and ranching have long been a major part of the economic life in Grand Saline.
 Crops have included sweet potatoes and other truck crops.
 A cotton gin built south of town in 1890 marked the beginning of many years of cotton production.
-Poultry, livestock, dairy products, lumber and an Ice House all played a role in the formation and history of the town.
+Poultry, livestock, dairy products, lumber and an ice house all played a role in the formation and history of the town.